Sodium Electron Configuration and Atomic Orbital Diagram

 How to determine the valency and valence electrons of sodium through the electron configuration?

 The ability of one atom of an element to join another atom during the formation of a molecule is called valency(valence).
 The number of unpaired electrons in the last orbit of an element is the valency of that element.
+The electron configuration shows that the last shell of sodium has an unpaired electron.
+Therefore, the valency of sodium is 1.

 Again, the valency of the element can be determined in another way.
 If the last orbit of an element has 1,2,3 or 4 electrons, then the number of electrons in the last orbit is the valency of that element.
+From the sodium electron configuration, we can say that an electron exists in the last orbit of sodium.
+Therefore, the valency of sodium is 1.

 Again, the number of electrons in the last orbit of an element, the number of those electrons is the valence electrons of that element. we see that an electron exists in the last orbit of sodium.
 Therefore, the valence electrons of sodium are one.